Alvarian/Alvarian/README.md

 <h1 align="center">Welcome to my github!</h1>

 Feel free to use and browse my work!
-It consist of website applications, and a couple of API services made from scratch
+It consist of website applications, and an API service(soon to be plural) made from scratch

 <table>
 <tbody>